-Unfortunately, children from vulnerable communities do not have access to quality education in Peru.
-Often, their education is disrupted by the need to support their family financially, leading to child labor.
-By providing educational support, Intiwawa empowers the children to seek more opportunities and to follow their dreams.
+Children from vulnerable communities in Peru do not have access to quality education.
+Often, their education is disrupted by the need to support their family financially, and parents are unable to provide educational support to their children.

-As a central project of Intiwawa since its conception, we provide educational support to each one of our students.
-Every afternoon, the children come to Casa Intiwawa in San Isidro to do their homework with the support of international and local volunteers.
+Every afternoon, Mondays through Fridays, the children come to Casa Intiwawa in Mollebaya to do their homework with the support of our volunteers and teacher.

 The children also receive daily learning sessions that build on and bridge gaps in the children’s learning at school, with classes in the areas of Mathematics, Communications and English.